Back to the Future: Prospects for Education Faculty and Librarian Collaboration Thirty Years Later

 Higher Education | Library and Information Science

 Scripps-Hoekstra, Lindy and Hamilton, Erica R., "Back to the Future: Prospects for Education Faculty and Librarian Collaboration Thirty Years Later" (2016).
-Articles.
+Scholarly Papers and Articles.
 57.